Deaths shake Ukraine truce; Poroshenko wary of Russian threat

 Kiev and Western governments have accused Russia of sending troops and weapons to support the separatists in east Ukraine, despite a peace deal agreed in the Belarussian capital Minsk on Feb.
 12. Moscow has denied this.

 Russian Foreign Minister Sergei Lavrov welcomed news that the two sides were pulling back heavy artillery.
-But he accused the West of pushing Kiev towards confrontation with Moscow.
+But he accused the West of pushing Kiev toward confrontation with Moscow.

 "There is no objective precondition for calling this all a second Cold War.
 On the other hand, the hardening line that we see in some Western capitals goes beyond what we saw during the Cold War," Lavrov told a gathering at the Foreign Ministry's Diplomatic Academy.